AnotherAsianFailure/A-Minimalistic-Websocket-Server/README.md

 # A-Minimalistic-Websocket-Server
-A work-in-progress software of an absent-minded idiot, written entirely in C, with occasional instances of plagiarizing code and use of open-source libraries.
+A work-in-progress software of an absent-minded idiot, written entirely in C, with occasional instances of plagiarizing code and use of open-source libraries.<br>
+Imported Libraries Are: base64.c, sha1.c, and sha1.h.

 ## Compiling From Source (Linux):
 *(You have no other choice [insert evil face emoji])*